Terms & Conditions of Business

 - Should a costs order be made against you or your spouse, the enforcement of that order is not covered by the fixed fee

 Our hourly charging rates are set out below.
 These apply to any work not covered by a fixed fee.
-Although once you instruct us, a named lawyer will have overall conduct of your file, there may be occasions when due to court commitments, holidays etc a colleague may be asked to carry out work on your file on their behalf.
+Although once you instruct us a named lawyer will have overall conduct of your file, our lawyers work in teams and another team member may carry out delegated work on the case or there may be occasions when due to court commitments, holidays etc a colleague may be asked to carry out work on your file on their behalf.
+Also, elements of the work will be supervised by another lawyer.
+Any supervision that progresses the matter will be charged to the file at the hourly rate for the supervisor; overall our system of delegation to the most suitable lawyer helps you to keep costs down.
 Therefore, all our charging rates are listed below for your information.

 Martin Fuller – Solicitor : £400.00 plus VAT